neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 1000
 shiba1@nootnoot:~$
 ```
-This file just contains the numbers 1-1000, so no use to us.
+This file just contains the numbers 1-1000, so it's of no use to us.

 In previous examples, we've had binaries to execute to find the next password.
 Let's see if there is an executable named `nootnoot` on the system:
 ```